4burakfe/Claritas/README.md

 - Supports SwinUNETR and UNet
 - Custom loss functions (MSE, MAE, SSIM, tumor-weighted L1)
 - Real-time training plots and logging
+- Uses .npy files for training and validation
+- The input files shold have be in pairs in seperate folders with exact same names

 ### `Claritas_Train_UI_single_nomask.py`
 Same as above but for training without tumor segmentation masks.